mozilla/send/README.md

 * Make sure you have a redis server running: download redis using homebrew: brew install redis
 * Start the redis server: redis-server /usr/local/etc/redis.conf
 * To run the code, clone the git repo, cd into the folder, and run npm install.
-Then, run npm install -g browserify.
 Then, run npm start.

 Steps to start exchanging messages: